dhamith93/blog/content/posts/intro_to_gitops_with_flux.md

 This is a simple introduction to GitOps using **GitLab**, **Flux**, and **Helm charts**.
 Objective of this is to deploy a small microservice application written in Go on to a Kubernetes cluster with minimal manual interactions.
 There are few notes to consider; the pipelines, triggers, conditions, etc. are kept in a simplest form to keep things easier to understand and replicated.
 There are many strategies to test, build, and deploy applications as well as create deployment pipelines.
 I believe readers can customize, improve, and make it more secure to suite their needs.

+> Note: Source code used in this is used for learning purposes only.
+If you are using them for production work, please consider your project infrastructure and security needs.

 I used GitLab Community Edition (v17.0.1) with a local Kubernetes cluster (v1.28.10) and Flux (v2.3.0) deployed on Proxmox VMs.

 > **Full repo can be found here:** https://github.com/dhamith93/gitops-sample

 ### Repo structure

 ```